 Funds are allocated on a first-in basis, are not guaranteed, and will not be approved for papers already submitted to a journal.

-Eligibility to access Western Sydney Institutional funds:
+Eligibility to access Western Sydney institutional funds

-- The Article must meet the definition of research.
+- The article must meet the ERA definition of research.

 The creation of new knowledge and/or the use of existing knowledge in a new and creative way to generate new concepts, methodologies, inventions and understandings.
 This could include the synthesis and analysis of previous research to the extent that it is new and creative.